kstenerud/concise-encoding/cte-specification.md

  * A single whitespace sequence (either: SPACE `u+0020`, TAB `u+0009`, LF `u+000a`, or CR/LF `u+000d u+000a`).
  * The string contents.
  * Another instance of the end-of-string identifier to mark the end of the string.

-The string's contents must be read verbatim (no special interpretation of whitespace, character sequences, or escape sequences), until the specified end-of-string identifier is found.
-The resulting string must be valid, complete UTF-8.
-Everything within a verbatim sequence must be [human editable](#human-editability).

 Example: